knative/func/docs/README.md

 [Demo Screencast]

-`function` is a Client Library and CLI for enabling the development of implicitly deployed, platform agnostic code.
+`func` is a Client Library and CLI for enabling the development of implicitly deployed, platform agnostic code.

 For examples of what's possible, see the [Screencast Series](getting_started_screencast.md) or the [Functions Cookbook](functions_cookbook.md).